9,000 MILLION YEARS AGO

 The planets of our solar system came to exist within the first few million years after a portion of this massive interstellar gas and dust had already swirled around a much heavier object, which we now understand it to be the Sun.

-Is there evidence to support this seemingly radical "red hot ball" view of the early history for at least our humble planet called Earth as presented by the scientists (especially if it means convincing the more religious Christian types who still believe from the Bible that the Earth was created by God nearly 6,000 years ago)?
-Fortunately there is rather clear and direct evidence to support this view.
+Is there evidence to support this "red hot ball" view of the early Earth as presented by the scientists?
+A rather pertinent question considering there are enough religious Christian people out there who still believe from the Bible that the Earth was created by God nearly 6,000 years ago.
+Good news for the religious types!
+There is clear and direct evidence to support this seemingly radical scientific view.
 It all lies with certain long-lived radioactive elements.
-Due to the incredibly long-lived nature of a select range of radioactive elements such as tungsten, we know the persistent nature of the radiation emitted by these elements is able to heat up other materials around them.
-Therefore, at the beginning of the formation of the planets, we should expect to see this heating up effect to a considerable degree through the presence of large quantities of what should be red hot molten materials at least at the planet's core and probably extending to near or at the surface as the concentration of these and other elements increased during the age when materials were coming together.
+Due to the incredibly long-lived nature of a select range of radioactive elements, such as tungsten, we know the persistent nature of the radiation emitted by these elements is able to heat up other materials around them.
+Clearly there must have been a lot of heat in the early Earth.
+Therefore, it stands to reason that at the beginning of the formation of the planets, we should expect to see this heating up effect on rocks to have occurred to a significant degree in the core of planets and probably extending to near or at the surface as the concentration of these and other elements increased during the age when materials were coming together.
 Well, fortunately today, even after several billion years have past, scientists can confidently state that below the solid and cool rock and dust of the Earth's crust, we do have materials remaining in the molten state (i.e., very hot).
-Indeed, these radioactive elements responsible for the heating are still prevalent inside the iron core of the Earth (and all the other planets).
-If you need more direct evidence of this, scientists have taken samples of the lava flows coming out of various volcanic eruptions and in other cracks in the Earth's crust seen today.
-Thus the very beginning of the Earth's history was very much this type of molten material.
+Although this heat is caused by radiation (and if you want to link it to God, there is a way of doing so), the scientific approach is to simply say the radioactive elements are responsible for the heating and remains prevalent inside the iron core of the Earth (and all the other planets).
+Perhaps the only thing out-of-whack here for the religious types is the time scale.
+At any rate, if you need more direct evidence of this, scientists have taken samples of the lava flows coming out of various volcanic eruptions and in other cracks in the Earth's crust seen today.
+This is the same molten material that existed at the beginning of Earth's history.

 A peak was reached roughly about 100 million years after the solar system came into existence when the Earth's size stabilised.
 However, the Earth was smaller than it is today.
 Something else had to add more matter to bring the Earth to the size we are familiar with at the present time.